tytydraco/yessleep/out/My_motorcycle_broke_down_on_a_road_no_one_dares_cross_I_found_out_why.md

 I had two options for the journey home: a shorter, more popular road, or a longer back road that I avoided at all costs.
 Rumors and horror stories from the area almost always involved that road.
 I decided to do what I normally did and take the shorter road.
 I knew there might be a little more traffic than the longer road, even though it was getting late, but I figured it would still get me home quicker.

-Even before I made it to the road I could hear people honking there horns.
+Even before I made it to the road I could hear people honking their horns.
 The horns told me there was a traffic jam, but it was only when I reached the road that I saw the jam stretched on for miles.
 I cursed under my breath and my heart started to pump a little faster as I debated turning around and going down the long, lonely road instead.
 Thinking of my dog, I turned and headed for the other road.

 I remembered hearing stories of gruesome murders and strange disappearances happening along the long road.
 Despite the fact that I’d always believed the stories were a hoax, a legend most of the nearby towns and cities had believed for far too long, a black cloud of doubt swirled in my chest.